code-zm/nymCHAT/README.md

 ### 2. Pseudonymous Messaging
    - Users send and receive end to end encrypted messages, routed via SURB.
 Users just need to specify the recipient's username.
-   - The server forwards messages without knowing the sender or recipient by utilizing the Nym mixnet's privacy features.
+   - The server uses SURBs to route all messages, allowing clients to never reveal nym-addresses.

 ### 3. Anonymous User Discovery
    - Users can anonymously query for any user or group based on username or group ID.